GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ## TCP Connect Scans

-To enhance your understanding of TCP Connect scans (`-sT`) in Nmap, it's useful to have a solid grasp of the TCP/IP three-way handshake, which is pivotal in network communications, particularly for establishing a connection over TCP.
+The TCP Connect scan is the default TCP scan method used by Nmap when executed without root privileges.
+This scan type completes the full TCP three-way handshake process with each target port, directly interacting with the TCP/IP stack of the operating system.

 #### Command Usage

 ```bash
 nmap -sT <target>
 ```

-#### Overview

-The TCP Connect scan is the default TCP scan method used by Nmap when executed without root privileges.
-This scan type completes the full TCP three-way handshake process with each target port, directly interacting with the TCP/IP stack of the operating system.

 #### Three-Way Handshake